jewettaij/moltemplate/examples/all_atom/force_field_OPLSAA/NIPAM_polymer+water+ions/README.md

 ### Credit

 This example is a modified version of the
-NIPAM polymer example created by Axel Kohlmeyer for the [moltemplate howto documentation](https://docs.lammps.org/Howto_moltemplate.html).
+NIPAM polymer example created by Otello M. Roscioni (MaterialX) for the [moltemplate howto documentation](https://docs.lammps.org/Howto_moltemplate.html).
-Thanks Axel!
+Thanks Otello!